 In 1941, a psychologist turned comic writer name William Morton, introduced a female superhero for the first time in comic book history called Wonder Woman.
 This was during a period when comics were were being marketed for the male demographic.
 As the years went on, the character’s legacy inspired more female superheroes including Batgirl, Supergirl, Black Widow, Gamora, The Powerpuff Girls, Starfire, Raven, She-Hulk etc.

 After many appearances on television most notably the 70’s TV show featuring Lynda Carter as the title character.
 Animated cartoons like Superfriends and Justice League.
 Video games appearances in Injustice 1 & 2, Lego Batman games, and Lego Dimensions.
-Her first ever chronological appearance to appear on the silver screen is The Lego Movie, two years prior to her live action film debut which Batman Vs. Superman.
-After many years of development, it was time to give The Warrior Princess her very first solo film.
+Her first ever chronological appearance to appear on the silver screen is The Lego Movie, two years prior to her live action film debut which is Batman vs. Superman: Dawn Of Justice.
+After many years of development, it was time to give The Warrior Princess her very first solo film starring Gal Gadot.

-This article contains no SPOILERS feel free to read it if you haven’t got chance to witness her solo movie.
+Todays following article contains no SPOILERS feel free to read it if you haven’t got chance to witness her solo movie.

 The tone is lighter with suitable humor.
 WB must’ve taken some notes on why Superman can’t be Nolafied.
-It means most filmmakers directing superhero pictures are trying to imitate Christopher Nolan’s The Dark Knight Trilogy to make it more darker, realistic, mopey, philosophical, dramatic, emo, tragic, edgy, gothic, depressing, gritty, grungy, sad, adult, you name it.
+It means most filmmakers directing superhero pictures are trying to imitate Christopher Nolan’s The Dark Knight Trilogy to make it feel more darker, realistic, mopey, philosophical, dramatic, emo, tragic, edgy, gothic, depressing, gritty, grungy, sad, adult, you name it.

 The Visual Effects weren’t cheesy or outdated.
 At least they didn’t resemble the effects from Halle Berry’s Catwoman.

 For the first time in cinematic history, a female director is the first person to direct a critical and box office success of a superhero film.
 Finally, somebody who understands the concept of a female superhero unlike past directors who made Supergirl, Catwoman & Elecktra.

 The color filter is clean in several scenes, the war scenes have the dirty and grungy filter which is okay for the war setting.

 The Fish Out Of Water element gave me a couple of laugh out loud moments.
 Not to worry it doesn’t go way too overboard like Austin Powers.
 You know the part when Austin mistakenly punches an old lady believing to be Dr. Evil’s informant.

 The stakes drastically rises during a battle between Wonder Woman & the mystery villain.
 Again, I refuse to give away the bad guy’s identity.

 Negative: I don’t recall if there were any flaws in it.
 I’m surprised I didn’t say “Hey this wasn’t supposed to happen.”
 I will give The Cast & Crew an Extra Point for making a film as flawless as they can.

-The Final Verdict: A for Apex.
+The Final Verdict: A, FOR APEX!

 Thank you D.C.
 Comics & Warner Bros. for developing a proper film based on one of the founding members of the Justice League.
 My mom grew up watching the Linda Carter version on TV and she really enjoyed this movie.
 I can’t wait to see what you have in store for the future.

 Til the next review I’ll continue to spread the word around and support your cinematic universe.
 Good luck expanding the mythology of The DC Universe on the silver screen.